Ingrown Toe Nail Treatment & Surgery

 Prior to surgery you would have been seen for a consultation or received prior treatment.
 You may have a referral letter from your Doctor or Podiatrist.

-We are happy to see you for consultation and surgery at the same appointment, but tend to have a telephone consultation first to check suitability.
+If you have a referral letter or believe that you require surgery then we are happy to see you for consultation and surgery at the same appointment.
+We tend to ask you to email us a picture of your toe first and have a telephone or email consultation first to check suitability.

 We will ask you general questions about your health.